jupyter-lsp/jupyterlab-lsp/JEP.md

 Providing support for advanced coding assistance for each language separately is a daunting task, challenging not only for volunteer-driven projects, but also for large companies.
 Microsoft recognized the problem creating the Language Server Protocol with reference implementation in VSCode(TM).

-- many language servers are community supported and available for free.
+Many language servers are community supported and available for free (see the community-maintained list of [language servers](https://langserver.org/)).

 # Guide-level explanation